 How Does Trek 7.2 FX Compare to Other Bikes from Trek?

-If the Trek 7.2 FX doesn’t fit your needs, you’ll have plenty of other options that may interest you since many manufacturers have different takes on what to emphasize and downplay with this style of bike.
+If the Trek 7.2 FX doesn’t fit your needs, there are plenty of other options that may interest you.
+Many manufacturers have different takes on what to emphasize and downplay with bike styles.
 That’s why it’s essential to pay close attention to what resonates and what turns you off precisely about a particular ride.
 The chances are you’ll find the perfect fit if you do, so it pays to consider the numbers and the impact on your riding experience.

 Wheelbase Length

-Trek defines “hybrid” in several ways which are evident when you start looking at the numbers in the bike’s geometry.
-With wheelbases length, you’ll see rides closer to a touring bike which we find with most of the picks with lengths greater than 1050mm.
-The XM700+ takes it to the extreme with its larger figure, whereas the FX 7.2 stays close with the rest of the pack at 1057mm.
+Trek defines “hybrid” in several ways, which is evident when you start looking at the bike’s geometry.
+With wheelbase length, you’ll see rides closer to a touring bike, lengths greater than 1050mm.
+The XM700+ takes it to the extreme with its larger figure, whereas the FX 7.2 stays close to average wheel size at 1057mm.

 Chainstay Length

-We see some interesting takes on the chainstay length which give you clues to what is important in the manufacturer’s mindset.
-The longer numbers for the XM-700+ and Verve 1 speak to the greater stability and heel clearance these rides provide with the commuter in mind.
-The shorter lengths of the FX S 5 and CrossRip 3 give you a better option for getting fancy with pops and wheelies if that’s your thing while the FX 7.2 rides the middle ground at 445mm.
+We see some interesting takes on the chainstay length.
+The longer numbers for the XM-700+ and Verve 1 speak offer greater stability and heel clearance.
+The shorter lengths of the FX S 5 and CrossRip 3 give you a better option for getting fancy with pops and wheelies (if that’s your thing), while the FX 7.2 rides the middle ground at 445mm.

 Head Tube Length

 The head tube length gives you an indication of how upright you’ll sit in the saddle.
 A greater length like the XM700+ puts the premium on a comfortable ride.
-The Verve 1 goes for a more bent over stance which will make you more aerodynamic for better speed, while once again, the FX 7.2 likes the Goldilocks position at 11.5cm.
+The Verve 1 goes for a more bent-over stance, making the rider more aerodynamic for better speed, while the FX 7.2 likes the Goldilocks position at 11.5cm.

 Price

-The price points for hybrid bikes hover in several clusters which we see with the DS1, Verve 1, and the FX 7.2 at $460 MSRP.
-It’s worth noting that these bikes all have the Alpha Gold Aluminum frame as does the CrossRip 3, albeit with a higher grade of technology with the 200 Series.
-Interestingly, Trek still embraces aluminum as a material even in the XM700+ with its Alpha Gold Aluminum which provides some clues about where they put their money.
+The price points for hybrid bikes hover in several clusters, which we see with the DS1, Verve 1, and the FX 7.2 at $460 MSRP.
+It’s worth noting that these bikes all have the Alpha Gold Aluminum frame, as does the CrossRip 3, albeit with a higher grade of technology with the 200 Series.
+Interestingly, Trek still embraces aluminum even in the XM700+ with its Alpha Gold Aluminum, which provides clues about where they put their money.

 Component Differences

-Shimano is the flavor of choice when it comes to the groupset of its lineup.
-There is the entry-level though worthy Shimano M131 of the FX 7.2 to the high-performance Miranda Delta of the XM700+, the exception to the Shimano rule.
-It is a single crankset whereas the FX 7.2, DS 1, and Verve 1 have triple cranksets versus the double of the FX S and CrossRip 3.
+Shimano is usually the best choice in this lineup.
+The Shimano is a single crankset, whereas the FX 7.2, DS 1, and Verve 1 have triple cranksets versus the double of the FX S and CrossRip 3.

 How Does the Trek 7.2 FX Compare to Similar Bikes on the Market?